CS3398-Changelings-Aye/GigaBIte/README.md

  were very minor.
 Only thing that went wrong was github not commiting before vacation in order to finalize testing and implementations.
  * Nisa Lateef: My idea of implementing idea into the bot did not work as planned and was very difficult to implement.
  * Dalton Melville: What did not go well was being able only to pull certain items from the database rather than pull the entire database with a certain command.
+ * Wilson Benitez: What did not go well was messing around with both API's googles and discords and having them send thing to each other fluidly

  What Might Be Impeding Us from Performing Better?
  * Lack of knowledge in a lot of specialty areas of discord bots kept the team from inplemtning all of the cool features we dreamed about adding.